glcapps/ContextInterfaceApplications/README.md

 	Constraints define behavior.
 Limit actions to scoped tools, gate inputs with schemas, fix workflow steps where repeatability matters, and make state explicit.
 Prefer whitelists over open text, explicit transitions over free-form reasoning, and small, local contexts over global blobs.
 Encode invariants in step definitions, tool contracts, and projection rules.
 Reliability comes from reducing the action space and clarifying state, not from stronger prompts.
 Flexibility can remain where applications need it, but it should appear as controlled branching rather than unrestricted exposure.

-## DOM Thinking for Agents (ForageMap Perspective)
+## DOM Thinking for Agents ([ForageMap](https://github.com/glcapps/ForageMap) Perspective)
 	17. Dual DOM Architecture: Human vs Machine Interfaces

 	Maintain dual interfaces from shared state: human DOM and machine (context) DOM.
 Each renders a different surface with the same intent but different consumers.
 Synchronize updates, avoid drift, define which changes originate where, and control projection between the two.
 The machine DOM encodes workflow, state, constraints, and allowed actions; the human DOM presents controls, status, and feedback.
 Consistency requires explicit mapping between nodes, events, and transitions.
+Where the human surface is already web-native, sharing state and projection logic with the context interface is a natural extension of normal web application architecture rather than an exotic second system.

 	18. The ForageMap DOM: Structure, State, and Workflow

 	Represent context as a structured tree: goals, steps, tasks, tools, notes, constraints, state snapshots, and relevant results.
 Nodes are addressable, composable, diffable, and selectively renderable.
 Build per-step views by selecting subtrees, ordering nodes, applying summarization, and projecting only relevant state and tool outputs directly into the context window.
 Structure enables inspection, partial updates, reuse, versioning, and replay.
 Serialization to tokens is a render step, not the source of truth.
+XHTML/XML is especially strong here because models are deeply trained on web and document idioms, element boundaries are naturally salient, and closing structure or outdenting helps re-establish scope.

 	19. Workflow as Interface: Navigating a Map Instead of a UI